Tips and Tricks for the Fleece & Fiber Sourcebook!

 When we knit and crochet with blended fibers - which most commercial yarns and mill yarns are - they combine a number of sheep breeds' fibers together and you sort of learn what to expect based on that brand.

-But when you start to explore the world of single-breed fiber - what to expect if you are knitting with 100% Shetland, or Cotswold - it's really helpful to understand how these sheep differ, because their fleeces produce different textures that may surprise you, in the best possible way.
+But when you start to explore the world of single-breed fiber - what to expect if you are knitting with 100% Shetland, or Cotswold etc - it's really helpful to understand how these sheep differ, because their fleeces produce different textures that may surprise you, in the best possible way.
 And that may get your creative juices flowing in some fun directions when you think about what to make with their yarn!

-And that is my #1 use for this book.
 For example ...
-I just got some fabulous Tunis from Tarheelbilly Farm.
-It's my first time knitting with 100% Tunis, and I plan on making a shawl with it, which will be no problem at all with this gorgeous stuff.
+I recently got some fabulous Tunis from Tarheelbilly Farm.
+It's my first time knitting with 100% Tunis, and I planned on making a shawl with it, which will be no problem at all with this gorgeous stuff.
 But of course, I had to go peek into The Fleece & Fiber Sourcebook to learn more about this cinnamon-y colored sheep before I start.

 The Fleece and Fiber Sourcebook open to a page about Tunis, which includes photos of raw and washed fleeces, yarn and knit swatches.
 A creamy skein of Tarheelbilly Farm's Tunis lies beneath the open book.